sikuli/sikuli-slides/docs.md

 		{% assign docid = '1Bfud47ZtFQQCOEvaBNUkaXvHT4G-7V6rNvcQM2EvvwI' %}
 		{% assign name = 'Delay' %}
 		{% assign description = 'Delay the execution by some amount of time.
 In this example, the execution of slide 3 is delayed by 10 seconds.
-The wait time unit can be in microseconds, milliseconds, seconds, minutes, hours, or even days.' %}
+The delay time unit can be in microseconds, milliseconds, seconds, minutes, hours, or even days.' %}
 		{% include actions.html %}